Toronto Sex Doll Brothel Closed Before It Ever Opened For Business

 After more in-depth review, the city staff ruled that because the dolls would be used on premises rather than sold and taken offsite for use, the business would have to be categorized as an “adult entertainment parlour,” and therefore be unsuitable in Willowdale where North York Plaza is located.
 The regulation that was cited to stop the brothel opening came to being around 20 years ago to block sex shops from opening up outside of industrial areas.

-In his letter to area residents, Filion laid out what had transpired and under what authority city staff acted to shutter the would be business before it hosted its first client.
+In his letter to area residents, Filion laid out what had transpired and under what authority city staff acted to shutter the would-be business before it hosted its first client.

 “Both the business owner and property owner were advised by city staff that the proposed use is illegal and that, if the business opened, they would be charged.
 As a result, I am pleased to advise you that city staff were told that the lease has been cancelled.”